11 Cost-saving Benefits of CCaaS

 Third-party CCaaS vendors monitor and follow laws and standards, both general and industry-specific, including:

-• General Data Protection Regulation (GDPR) – a policy for businesses doing transactions in the European Union.
+• General Data Protection Regulation (GDPR) is a policy for businesses doing transactions in the European Union.
 Regarded as the world’s most stringent data security law, GDPR requires organizations to safeguard consumer information.
 It mandates them to keep security at a top level for at least five years.

 The Bottom Line